-Projects:
+Project:

-- The projects will consist of hardware construction and firmware development and it is expected that it will take approximately 90 hours to complete in total. - All 3 projects are individual assignments.
+- The projects will consist of hardware construction and firmware development and it is expected that it will take approximately 80 hours to complete. - Projects are individual assignments.
 Discussing project topics is allowed, but the submissions must be unique.
-Sharing of code is not allowed. - An interim deadline for hardware construction will apply. - While the lecture content of this course is shared across multiple courses, students enrolled in a graduate course will have additional project components assigned.
+Sharing of code is not allowed. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises. - While the lecture content of this course is shared across multiple courses, students enrolled in a graduate course will have additional project components assigned.